2600hz/kazoo/applications/crossbar/doc/directories.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/directories/{DIRECTORY_ID}
 ```

-If your client doesn't support setting the `Accept` header, you can append `?accept=pdf` to the URI and Kazoo will pretend you sent the proper `Accept` header
+If your client doesn't support setting the `Accept` header, you can append `?accept=pdf` to the URI and Kazoo will pretend you sent the proper `Accept` header.

 #### Patch